 - Breadsticks or crackers

-As you can see, there are a variety of other items you can include on your board.
-I suggest choosing a mix of sweet and savory things that will delight everyone's palate.
+As you can see, you can include various other items on your board.
+I suggest choosing sweet and savory things to delight everyone's palate.

 How Much Meat Do You Need for a Charcuterie?